 Your poster shall have a vertical or “portrait” orientation and be at A0 Format: 841 x 1189 mm.

 You shall organize and align your content with columns, sections, headings, and blocks of text.
-Include title, collaborators, abstract, background / litterature review, research questions, materials, approach, process, or methods, results/conclusion, future directions, acknowledgements and contact information.
+Include title, collaborators, abstract, background/literature review, research questions, materials, approach, process, or methods, results/conclusion, future directions, acknowledgments, and contact information.
 You can find the event banner here if you want to include it in your poster.

 You shall avoid abbreviations, acronyms, and jargon.
 Avoid fuzzy images; make sure all graphics are high-resolution and easily visible.

 Your poster shall be self-explanatory so that you are free to supplement the information and discuss particular points raised by viewers during your presentation session.
-Discussion becomes difficult if you need to spend time explaining your poster to viewers.
+The discussion becomes difficult if you need to spend time explaining your poster to viewers.

 You shall bring an A0 hardcopy poster to the conference.